eventum/cli/README.md

 ## Developing ##

-If you would like to development code instead of pre-built PHAR file.
+If you would like to use development code instead of pre-built PHAR file.

 1. clone this repository
 2. [get composer](https://getcomposer.org/download/)